jdgwf/epub-novel-tools/README.md

 Reference: <https://github.com/Microsoft/BashOnWindows/issues/307>

 ##Requirements
-This software uses python, calibre, and pandoc..
+This software uses python3, calibre, and pandoc..

+###Ubuntu 16.04 && 16.10 (Tested and Verified)
 You can install the requirements for this app with the following command (install size: ~223mb, this does include the full calibre e-book reader for your convienience):

     sudo apt-get install -y pandoc calibre calibre-bin